 River Road Wine Trail

-Nestled in the heart of the Salinas Valley among the Santa Lucia Highlands is River Road.
-About 15 wineries along a 20-mile route make up the Monterey Wine Trail where you’ll find some of the top boutique wineries on the Central Coast of California.
+River Road is nestled in the heart of the Salinas Valley among the Santa Lucia Highlands.
+About 15 wineries along a 20-mile route make up the Monterey Wine Trail, where you’ll find some of the top boutique wineries on the Central Coast of California, like Folktale Winery & Vineyards.

 Here are a few tips to make the most of your Monterey wine tasting: